-In the event of Overtime for a Round Robin or for a Preliminary Round game, the Game Timekeeper shall reset the clock to five (5) minutes in preparation for the Overtime period.
-The Overtime period will commence promptly following the shoveling of the entire ice surface.
+In the event of overtime, the Game Timekeeper shall reset the clock to the playing time for the overtime period according to Rule 84.
+The overtime period will commence promptly following the shoveling of the entire ice surface.

-→ Rule 63 - Overtime Operations.
+→ Rule 84 - Overtime Operations.